beef331/constructor/README.md

 newBwbject(10,"This is a ref so uses new")# Notice refs do not use init but new

 ```
-This module also has a `typeDef` macro which can generate objects with properties.
+`typeDef` macro which can generate objects with properties.
 Below is the syntax.
 ```nim
 import ../src/constructor